Friends of The Helicopter Museum

 D-HOAY / DDR-SPY goes on display !

-Wessex 60, G-AVNE, arrived at The Museum in 1987 but serious restoration was not started until 2008.
-It was in service with Bristow Helicopters, as a 16-passenger transport supporting oil and gas rigs in many locations, from delivery in 1967 until final withdrawal from service in 1981.
+Wessex 60, G-AVNE, arrived at The Museum in 1987 and restoration was started in 2008.
+In service with Bristow Helicopters, as a 16-passenger transport supporting oil and gas rigs in many locations, from delivery in 1967 until final withdrawal from service in 1981.
+Restoration was completed in early 2019.
 Restoration and History

-Wessex HAS.3, XM328, went on public display at The Museum in June 2006 but was moved into the newly-built engineering hangar in June 2007, for extensive restoration work.
-Built as a Mk.1 in 1959 but upgraded to HAS.3 configuration, it carried search radar in a distinctive dorsal dome.
-Restoration and History
+Wessex HAS.3, XM328, went on public display in June 2006 but was moved into the newly-built engineering hangar in June 2007, for extensive restoration work.
+Built as a Mk.1 in 1959 but upgraded to HAS.3, it carried search radar in a distinctive dorsal dome.
+Work was completed in early 2016.
+Restoration & History

 XM328 being unloaded at The Helicopter Museum in 2004